 What do you earn from airline credit cards?

 Your credit card is linked to your frequent flyer account and the miles post to your airline account a few days after your statement closes each month.
-Although the credit card is issued by a bank (Citi Bank in this case), the miles earned sit in your airline account, not with the bank.
+Although the credit card is issued by a bank (Chase in this case), the miles earned sit in your airline account, not with the bank.

 How many points/miles do you earn per dollar?

-Are miles transferrable?
+Are miles transferable?

 Generally, airline miles cannot be transferred to hotel programs (such as World of Hyatt), bank programs (such as Chase Ultimate Rewards), or other airlines.

 Once you earn the miles, those miles stay in your frequent flyer account and are subject to the airline program’s rules when redeeming.
-So if you have a Delta credit card, you earn Delta miles.
+So if you have a Delta co-branded credit card, you earn Delta miles.
 You cannot transfer those Delta miles to American Airlines.
 You also cannot transfer Delta miles to Delta partners.
 But you can redeem Delta Skymiles for flights on Delta partners.

 Delta’s partners include airlines in the SkyTeam alliance and a few other non-alliance airline partners.
 So, you can redeem your Delta miles for flights on KLM/AirFrance, a SkyTeam partner.
 KLM/AirFrance may be operating the flight, but if you book it by redeeming Delta Skymiles, you are subject to the program rules and redemption rates of Delta Skymiles, not KLM/AirFrance’s loyalty program (FlyingBlue).